mattermost/mattermost-developer-documentation/site/content/contribute/developer-setup.md

 Set up your development environment for building, running, and testing Mattermost.

-{{<note "Warning" "icon-alert-outline">}}
-During the move to the monorepo, these instructions will be in flux.
-Follow https://github.com/mattermost/mattermost-server/issues/22420 for updates.
-{{</note>}}

 {{<note "Note:">}}
 If you're migrating from before the monorepo see the [migration notes]({{< ref "/contribute/monorepo-migration-notes" >}}).
 {{</note>}}